system-zero/system-zero/README.md

 monolithic system, like  say "systemd", which some  modern Linux distributions (at the 2020 era) favor instead of  a traditional init, and which violates the above standards.
-There is  nothing wrong  with the underlying  idea, to  be a "userspace kernel", but it is the implementation that makes it inadequate to a UNIX like system,  which is based on modularization and  expectations.
+There is  nothing wrong  with the underlying  idea, to  be a "userspace kernel", but it is the implementation that makes it inadequate for a UNIX like system.
 We also want to be, and when we grown up, a "User Space Kernel".

-Also usually  distributions are using  this init  process, to log  the booting process and the  messages from the kernel,  in a way that will  be useful for debugging.
+Also usually distributions can use this init process to capture messages from the kernel and log the booting process, in a way that will be useful for debugging.

-At least in Linux systems, if anything go wrong with the init process, such an init  system can  use a  console to  start an  emergency shell,  and which  is actually the `dash` shell, a POSIX compatible `/bin/sh`.
+At least in Linux systems, kernel messages are displayed in a console device, and if anything go wrong with the booting process, such an init system can start up an emergency shell, and which is actually the `dash` shell, a POSIX compatible `/bin/sh`.

+Otherwise this same console device is being used for user authentication.
+After a succesfull login the system spawns the default user's shell, which is a more rich interactive shell than "/bin/sh", and which usually is the `bash` shell or the more advanced `zsh` shell.

 Interacting  through  a shell  is  the  most  primitive  and powerful  way  to administrate and  use a  system, and  in a  Linux ecosystem  is capable  to do anything that it doesn't requires a graphical environment (an X display).

-And that it is  what actually is being done by default, after  user login in a system.
-For  instance a Linux system  offers a pseydoterminal that  could then run a shell.

 And that  is what  we have to  implement at  our first stage.
 We also  want a utility that will offer a way to execute commands with superuser rights, so we